petr-k/petr-k.github.io/_posts/2019-01-06-kubernetes-tips-and-tricks-part-1-kubectl.md

 layout: page
 title: "Kubernetes tips and tricks, part&nbsp;1: kubectl&nbsp;&&nbsp;friends"
 snippet: |
-  In this quick post, I’ll try to highlight some of useful kubectl features as well as few little things that you may have missed in the docs.
+  In this quick post, I’ll try to highlight few useful kubectl features, as well as some little things that you may have missed in the docs.
 tags: [kubernetes]
 comments-issue-id: 1
 ---